simonmortensen23/Project1/README.md

 - I confirmed that this project is responsive, looks good and funtions on all standard screen sizes using the devtools device toolbar.

-- I confirmed that the navigation, header, Myths and facts, time and newsletter are all readable and easy to understand.
+- I confirmed that the navigation, header, craschcourse section, timeline and newsletter are all readable and easy to understand.

-- I have confirmed that the form works: requires entries in every field, will only accept an email in the email field, and the submit button works.
+- I have confirmed that the form works: requires entries in every field, except the question field, will only accept an email in the email field, and the submit button works.

 ### Validator Testing